TOSCANI-TENEKEU/TOSCANI-TENEKEU/README.md

 # TOSCANI TENEKEU

 Welcome to my GitHub profile!
-I'm Toscani Tenekeu, a passionate Full-Stack Developer and UI/UX Designer with a love for crafting beautiful and functional digital experiences.
+I'm Toscani Tenekeu, a passionate Front-end Developer and UI/UX Designer with a love for crafting beautiful and functional digital experiences.

 ## About Me

-With a background in programming and a keen eye for design, I specialize in creating seamless and engaging user interfaces while handling the complexities of full-stack development.
+With a background in programming and a keen eye for design, I specialize in creating seamless and engaging user interfaces while handling the complexities of Front-end development.
 My goal is to bridge the gap between aesthetics and functionality to deliver top-notch web and application solutions.

 ## Skills